 - The marketing and sales sides, from strategizing your marketing campaigns to keeping track of sales

-It can work in a variety of ways, depending on your needs; I’ll show you some practical case studies later on so you can see exactly how you can use it, but for now, these are some of the biggest ways you can use Monday.com for your business:
+monday.com can work in a plethora of ways, depending on your needs; I’ll show you some practical case studies later on so you can see exactly how you can use it, but for now, these are some of the biggest ways you can use monday.com for your business:

 - For team collaboration: ensure everyone on your team is using the same tool to make collaboration easier, keep track of shifts, share files and documents and keep track of your team’s work/tasks

 - For managing sales and customers: create a sales process, manage your leads, track commissions, etc.